Palma-Bifani/GitExpress/git_flow/README.md

 ## **1/ Git basic flow**

-Learn the fundamental concepts and commands of Git version control, from initialization to collaboration.
+Learn the fundamental concepts and commands of git version control, from initialization to collaboration and solving conflicts.

 ***